 The only other suggestion I have is to get your brother on side and see if he will plead your case for you.

-Q: I put a cotton bud too deep into my ear and now I can’t hear anything on that side of my ear and it hurts.
+Question: I put a cotton bud too deep into my ear and now I can’t hear anything on that side of my ear and it hurts.
 What can I do to heal it?

-A: I’m sure you know this by now but do NOT put cotton buds into your ear.
+I’m sure you know this by now but do NOT put cotton buds into your ear.
 There’s a saying – don’t stick anything in your ear smaller than your elbow because, as you have found out, you can damage your ear.

 It sounds as if you have either pushed wax so far down into your ear it has become impacted and is affecting your hearing or that you have perforated your eardrum.